arfc/rollo/docs/source/usersguide/run_rollo.rst

 **ROLLO** will then run the ``input_script``, ``execute`` files, and ``output_script`` file.
 All their respective output files will be in the individual directory as well.
-For each run, **ROLLO** will output a txt file with the terminal output from the run.
+For each run, **ROLLO** will output a .txt file with the terminal output from the run.
 The txt file is named `evaluator name` _ `file type` _ `out.txt`.
 Thus, for evaluator named OpenMC and the input script, the txt file will be named ``openmc_input_script_out.txt``.